 Become a Volunteer

 Rainbows Ireland would not exist without its volunteers.
 We have more than 2500 volunteers whose dedication, time and energy supports grieving children and young people all across Ireland.
 To become a Rainbows volunteer, you must be recruited by an established Rainbows Programme Centre.
-Click here to find a programme centre near you.

 Do I need any qualifications to become a Rainbows Volunteer?

 No. However, it does help to have interest and passion for working with children and young people.
 We find that many Volunteers traditionally come from frontline services, such as teaching, nursing, social workers, meet and identify the needs of children and young people experiencing significant grief and loss resulting from family bereavement, parental separation and divorce.

 All selected and recruited volunteers, by their agency, are required to attend 30 hour training (with a course fee).
 Volunteers then volunteer for 2 hours, once a week for, 9 weeks to facilitate a Rainbows Group.

 Volunteers are in a probationary period until two programmes have been facilitated.

 Rainbows Volunteers are required to attend ongoing training as part of continuing professional development and remain up to date on all policies, procedures and Child Protection Guidelines.

 Is full attendance required at training?

 Full attendance at training is mandatory.